rust-us/kv-rs/README.md

 Usage: kvcli [OPTIONS] [COMMAND]

 Commands:
-  login  👤  Add an npm registry user account! (aliases: adduser, add-user) help   Print this message or the help of the given subcommand(s)
+  login  👤  login sys and check user account! help   Print this message or the help of the given subcommand(s)

 Options: